rage/programming-23/data/support-and-assistance.md

 Discord is a communication platform which allows both text-based and voice/video chats.
 You can find out more about the platform [on the Discord website](https://discord.com/).

-The course channels are available through [this link](https://study.cs.helsinki.fi/discord/join/ohjelmointi21).
-See especially the `ohjelmointi21_english` and the `ohjelmointi21_voice` channels for support in English.
+The course channels are available through [this link](https://study.cs.helsinki.fi/discord/join/ohjelmoinnin_mooc).
+See especially the `ohjelmoinnin_mooc_english` and the `ohjelmoinnin_mooc_voice` channels for support in English.